meyersa/new-web/posts/projects/next-js-blog.md

 ---
 title: 'Making a NextJS Blog Site'
-exerpt: 'Creating a spot to post writeups, such as making this website, using NextJS and other technologies'
+exerpt: 'Creating a spot to post projects, such as making this website, using NextJS and other technologies'
-image: '/images/writeups/nextjs.webp'
+image: '/images/projects/nextjs.webp'
 ---

 ## Intro/Inspo